prasadkhandake/Prasad-Khandake-CV/README.md

 ## WORK EXPERIENCE (2 YEARS 3 MONTHS)

-**Quantium Data Analytics Job Simulation On Forage - July 2024** _Quantium, Virtual Internship • Jul 2024 - Jul 2024 (1 month)_
+**Quantium Data Analytics Job Simulation On Forage - July 2024**

+_Quantium, Virtual Internship • Jul 2024 - Jul 2024 (1 month)_
 - Completed a job simulation focused on Data Analytics and Commercial Insights for the data science team.
 - Developed expertise in data preparation and customer analytics, utilizing transaction datasets to extract valuable insights.

-**Tata Data Visualisation: Empowering Business With Effective Insights Job Simulation On Forage** TATA, Virtual
+**Tata Data Visualisation: Empowering Business With Effective Insights Job Simulation On Forage**

-Internship • Jun 2024 - Jul 2024 (1 month)
+_TATA, Virtual Internship Jun 2024 - Jul 2024 (1 month)_
-Completed a simulation involving creating data visualizations for Tata Consultancy Services Prepared questions for a meeting with client senior leadership Created visuals for data analysis to help executives with effective decision making
+- Completed a simulation involving creating data visualizations for Tata Consultancy Services
+- Prepared questions for a meeting with client senior leadership
+- Created visuals for data analysis to help executives with effective decision making

-Teaching Assistant
-MIT-WPU, Virtual
+**Teaching Assistant**

-Job • Aug 2021 - Oct 2021 (3 months)
+_MIT-WPU, Virtual Job Aug 2021 - Oct 2021 (3 months)_
-Assigned as Teaching Assistant of 3 months for Web Technology Teaching + Laboratory and 3 months for Digital Electronics Laboratory in MIT-WPU.
+- Assigned as Teaching Assistant of 3 months for Web Technology Teaching + Laboratory and 3 months for Digital Electronics Laboratory in MIT-WPU.

-WordPress Developer
-Fauxcode, Virtual
+**WordPress Developer**

-Job • Nov 2017 - Nov 2019 (2 years)
+_Fauxcode, Virtual Job • Nov 2017 - Nov 2019 (2 years)_
-I played a key role in developing and maintaining a variety of complex WordPress websites.
-My responsibilities included:
+- I played a key role in developing and maintaining a variety of complex WordPress websites.
-Theme and plugin development
-CMS experience
-Search Engine Optimization (SEO)
-Responsive design implementation
-Add job

-Add internship
-POSITIONS OF RESPONSIBILITY

-Guided as Teaching Assistant for 3 months Web Technology Teaching + Laboratory in MIT-WPU.
-Assigned as Teaching Assistant for 3 months for Digital Electronics Laboratory in MIT-WPU.
-Member of the Computer Society of India at RIT from 2019 to 2020.
-Add position of responsibility
+- My responsibilities included: Theme and plugin development, CMS experience, Search Engine Optimization (SEO), Responsive design implementation.

-TRAININGS/ COURSES
+## TRAININGS/ COURSES

-Generative AI Learning Plan For Developers
+**Generative AI Learning Plan For Developers**

-AWS, Online
-Jan 2024 - Feb 2024
+_AWS, Online Jan 2024 - Feb 2024_
-Successfully finished a comprehensive course on generative AI for software developers, highlighting expertise in large language models without fine-tuning.
+- Successfully finished a comprehensive course on generative AI for software developers, highlighting expertise in large language models without fine-tuning.
-Explored key areas such as generative AI overview, project planning, Amazon Bedrock init...    show more
+- Explored key areas such as generative AI overview, project planning, Amazon Bedrock initiation, prompt engineering foundations, and architecture patterns for application development with Amazon Bedrock and Langchain.

-Foundations Of Prompt Engineering
+**Foundations Of Prompt Engineering**

-AWS, Online
-Jan 2024 - Feb 2024
+_AWS, Online Jan 2024 - Feb 2024_
-Completed course providing in-depth understanding of prompt engineering, encompassing basic and advanced techniques for diverse large language models.
+- Completed course providing in-depth understanding of prompt engineering, encompassing basic and advanced techniques for diverse large language models.
-Acquired skills to identify and address common prompt misuse issues, enabling proficient appl...    show more
+- Acquired skills to identify and address common prompt misuse issues, enabling proficient application of prompt engineering techniques in interactions with FMs.

-GOOGLE DATA ANALYTICS PROFESSIONAL CERTIFICATE Coursera, Online
+**GOOGLE DATA ANALYTICS PROFESSIONAL CERTIFICATE**

-Mar 2021 - Sep 2021
+_Coursera, Online Mar 2021 - Sep 2021_
-Gained hands-on experience in key data analytics tasks, including data cleaning, analysis, and visualization.
+- Gained hands-on experience in key data analytics tasks, including data cleaning, analysis, and visualization.
 Proficient in tools like spreadsheets, SQL, R programming, and Tableau.
-Skilled in organizing and analyzing data, and presenting findi...    show more
+- Skilled in organizing and analyzing data, and presenting findings through dashboards and presentations.

-The 365 Data Science Program
+**The 365 Data Science Program**
-365 Data Science, Online
-Mar 2020 - May 2020
+_365 Data Science, Online Mar 2020 - May 2020_
-This course covers foundational mathematics, programming languages including R and Python with a focus on machine learning algorithms and deep learning.
+- This course covers foundational mathematics, programming languages including R and Python with a focus on machine learning algorithms and deep learning.
-Hands-on experience with data visualization tools, including Tableau and Power BI, suppleme...    show more
+- Hands-on experience with data visualization tools, including Tableau and Power BI, supplemented by case studies and Excel proficiency.

-Web Development Course
+**Web Development Course**
-udemy, Online
-May 2019 - Sep 2019
+_udemy, Online May 2019 - Sep 2019_
-Web Development Course
+- Web Development Course
-The Complete 2019 Web Development Course - Build 15 Projects of 95hrs at Udemy online Training
+- The Complete 2019 Web Development Course - Build 15 Projects of 95hrs at Udemy online Training.

-Add training/ course
-ACADEMICS/ PERSONAL PROJECTS
+## ACADEMICS/ PERSONAL PROJECTS

-Exploratory and Predictive Analysis of Olympic Data Using Web Scraping Nov 2021 - Jan 2022
-Developed and implemented Python web scraping techniques to collect data for ~200 countries across various websites.
+**Exploratory and Predictive Analysis of Olympic Data Using Web Scraping** _Nov 2021 - Jan 2022_ Developed and implemented Python web scraping techniques to collect data for ~200 countries across various websites.
 Analyzed medal distribution and discovered a significant correlation between being a host nation and the number of medals won.
 This translates to an 20-30% increase in medals for host countries.